 #3: 2020 Suzuki Katana

-Maybe a bit more modern retro than sport heritage, the new 2020 Suzuki Katana brings those of us that were raised in the 80’s back to a special place.
-The retro cowl and square headlight, the boxy tail that reminisces of the cut-tail style of the late 80’s racing bikes, the angular, almost cyberpunk look of the fairings.
-It’s everything that was great about 80’s styling in one bike.
+Maybe a bit more modern retro than sport heritage, the new Suzuki Katana is a special treat for those of you raised in the ’80s (and those of us who sometimes wish we had been).
+The retro cowl and square headlight, the boxy tail reminiscent of those on late-’80s racing bikes, and the angular, almost cyberpunk look of the fairings bring together everything that was great about 80s styling in one bike.

-The only truly modern designs on the bike are honestly the brakes, the engine, and the frame.
-Suzuki has touched a lot of new bikes for 2022, but this was the nostalgia model, and it’s made a lot of us here at BadAss Helmet Store agree that it’s a great thing to see.
+The only truly modern features on this bike are the brakes, engine, and frame.
+Suzuki has a lot of new bikes for 2022, but this was the nostalgia model, and it’s made a lot of us here at BAHS really happy.

 #2: BMW R NineT

-BMW is another one of those legendary companies that have been making motorcycles for nearly a century, starting with the classic R32 in 1923, which came with a twin-cylinder boxer engine.
-It is this engine that has carried on through multiple evolutions and updates to what you can now buy in the BMW R NineT models.
+BMW is another of those legendary companies that have been making motorcycles for nearly a century—starting with the classic R32 in 1923, which came with a twin-cylinder boxer engine.
+That same engine has carried on through multiple evolutions and updates to become what now powers the BMW R NineT models.

-Based on the cafe stylings of the ’50s and ’60s, the R NineT shows both homages to the original styles but updated with that specific German touch, where every line, every angle, every bit of exposed frame is meant to be there and have a purpose.
-We think it’s the best of both worlds, with a modern engine and safety, but with a distinctly-retro look.
+Based on the café racers of the ’50s and ’60s, the R NineT pays homage to those styles but updates them with that signature German efficiency—every line, every angle, and every bit of exposed frame is clearly meant to serve a purpose.
+The result?
+You get a modern engine and safety features, but with a distinctly-retro look.
 See all BMW’s new bikes for 2022 here.

 #1: Honda Super Cub C125

 The original.
-The big (well, small) daddy of all modern motorcycles.
+The big (well, actually small) daddy of all modern motorcycles.
 In production continuously since 1958 with no stoppages, this is about as retro as retro gets.
 Over 100 million Super Cubs have been made, and it’s easy to see why.
-This little thing is so accessible and user-friendly it’s almost a scooter (in fact, it only scrapes by as a motorcycle because it does not have the flat floorboards of a scooter.
+This little thing is so accessible and user-friendly it’s almost a scooter (in fact, it only scrapes by as a motorcycle because it lacks a scooter’s flat floorboards).

-This is the single model line that brought motorcycling to the state it is today, and the fact that you can buy a version of the original bike that Mr. Honda himself helped make is both retro and awesome.
-There are plenty of other new Honda bikes you can buy in 2022, but we honestly couldn’t put any other model here, because respect is paid where respect is due.
+This is the single model line that brought motorcycling to the state it is today, and the fact that you can buy a version of the original bike Mr. Honda himself helped make is both retro and awesome.
+There are plenty of other new Honda bikes you can buy in 2022, but we honestly couldn’t put any other model on this list.
+Respect is paid where respect is due.